-In the case of indirect purchasers' claims, passing on shall be taken into account in determining the actual damages that may be claimed.
+In the case of indirect purchasers' claims, passing-on shall be taken into account in determining the actual damages that may be claimed.

-The EU Directive on Antitrust Damages Actions (Directive 2014/104/EU), which must be implemented into national law by 27 December 2016, will bring about substantial changes in the general framework referred to above.
+Legislation enacting the EU Directive on Antitrust Damages Actions (Directive 2014/104/EU), should have been enacted by 27 December 2016 but has not yet occurred, although draft legislation has meanwhile been subject to public discussion.
+Such legislation is expected to be enacted before the end of 2017 and will bring about substantial changes in the general framework referred to above.

-21 Class actions
+23 Class actions